Mapuche history: Role in Chilean Independence War (1810–1821)

 This kind of fighting continued for two years straight as both sides raided and pillaged each other.
 Francisco Mariluán also participated in some of the attacks on Chilean forces.
 He later joined his Spanish allies and headed toward the Llanos fort of Tucapel, which lead to his rival, Venancio Conuepan, following suite and attacking areas along the Biobío River.
 After two years of constant conflict, Conuepan and his Chilean allies sought to end the endless war, so he attempted a march into the heart of Mariluán's territory in Araucanía in order to confront him.

 This strategy failed, and after multiple events in 1822 and 1823, the war continued until January 7, 1825, when Mariluan signed the peace treaty of Tapihue with Chilean military officer Pedro Barnechea.
 To conclude the treaty, they commenced a ceremony to demonstrate their unity.
 The Chileans unfolded a Chilean flag, fired 10 volleys, and repeated the phrase "Long live unity!"
 After this, they proceeded with the Mapuche's war custom wherein the Chileans broke their swords as well as four Mapuche spears, a symbolizing the end of hostilities between the two groups.

 Two years prior to the conclusion of the wars between the Mapuche and the Chileans, Supreme Director Bernardo O'Higgins attempted to transform the Chilean government into an authoritarian state in which the executive branch of government had more power than the House of Representatives and the Senate.

 However, due to his push for the executive to have more of the Senate's power, the political elite had enough and exiled him in 1823.
-Over time, both the Liberal Party and the Conservative party of Chile would be at each others throats until the 1829 Chilean Civil War began.
+Over time, both the Liberal Party and the Conservative party of Chile would be at each other's throats until the 1829 Chilean Civil War began.
 All the while, The Pincheira Brothers continued their rampage across Chile, lasting a total of 12 years until 1832 when the last living Pincheira brother, José Antonio, along with his Pehuenche allies, were granted pardons.

 Mariluán would aid the Chilean military in stopping the banditry that was running wild throughout the area while also keeping his end of the treaty by providing soldiers and turning in all Chilean deserters and Spanish prisoners over to the Chilean government.
 In return his people received public education and the rebuilding of the Southern frontier forts located in his territory.
 He was also tasked with maintaining treaty in effect with all his neighbors and dependents as well.